FK Rad

 FK Rad (ФК Рад) is a football club based in Banjica, Belgrade, Serbia.
 They compete in the Belgrade First League, the fifth tier of the national league system.
+It plays it home games at the King Peter I Stadium.

 Founded in 1958, the club spent a total of 30 seasons in the top flight between 1987 and 2021, including five seasons in the Yugoslav First League, 12 seasons in the First League of Serbia and Montenegro, and 13 seasons in the Serbian SuperLiga.